-His work as a director includes numerous world-premiere productions, contemporary plays, solo shows, improv and sketch comedy, short films, and web series.
-Eric has directed at the NYC Fringe Festival, IAMA Theatre Company, Triptych Theatre Company, Skylight Theatre, Casa 0101 Theater, Elephant Theatre Company, The Comedy Central Stage, The Hudson Theater, iO West, Piccolo Spoleto Fringe Festival, The Second City (LA & Chicago), the Lost Studio, Sugar Fix Productions, The Upright Citizens’ Brigade Theaters (NYC& LA), and the University of California San Diego.
+His work as a director includes numerous world-premiere productions, as wel as contemporary plays, solo shows, improv and sketch comedy revues, short films, and web series.
+Eric's work has been produced at the NYC Fringe Festival, IAMA Theatre Company, JTK Productions, Triptych Theatre Company, Skylight Theatre, Casa 0101 Theater, Elephant Theatre Company, The Comedy Central Stage, The Hudson Theater, iO West, Piccolo Spoleto Fringe Festival, The Second City (LA & Chicago), the Lost Studio, Sugar Fix Productions, The Upright Citizens’ Brigade Theaters (NYC& LA), and the University of California San Diego.
 He is a member of the Lincoln Center Theater Directors Lab.

-As an acting and improv teacher, Eric has worked at universities, private acting studios, and professional training programs across the country, as well as coaching private clients.
-He's taught and coached 'A-List' celebrities, series regulars, Broadway actors, graduate and undergrad actors, and hundreds of artists young and old.
-In Los Angeles, Eric is a member of the teaching faculty at Steppenwolf Classes West, Warner Loughlin Studios, iO West, and teaches ongoing scene study.
-He teaches annually at Steppenwolf Classes West's Summer Intensive, has taught as a Guest Artist at California State University’s Summer Arts intensive, and has been a Guest Artist / faculty member and Guest Director at The University of California San Diego.
+As an acting and improv teacher, Eric has worked at prestigious universities, private acting studios, and professional training programs across the country, as well as coaching private clients.
+He's taught and coached 'A-List' celebrities, series regulars, Broadway actors, graduate and undergraduate actors, and hundreds of artists young and old.
+In Los Angeles, Eric is a member of the teaching faculty at Steppenwolf Classes West, Warner Loughlin Studios, and teaches ongoing private scene study.
+He teaches annually at Steppenwolf Classes West's Summer Intensive, has taught as a Guest Artist at California State University’s Summer Arts intensive, and has been a faculty member and Guest Director at The University of California San Diego.